-imental spectra by about 2 ppm.
+The simulated spectra are narrower than experimental spectra by about 2 ppm.
+This will partly reflect residual effects of dipolar coupling (especially for 1 H).
 This additional linewidth is essentially inhomogeneous, rather than resulting from dynamic broadening.
-A plausible origin of this linewidth is bulk magnetic susceptibility (BMS) effects, i.e. the variation of bulk magnetic susceptibility, and hence the effective B_0 , on the orientation with respect to the magnetic field.
+A plausible origin of the remaining difference in linewidth is bulk magnetic susceptibility (BMS) effects, i.e. the variation of bulk magnetic susceptibility, and hence the effective B_0 , on the orientation with respect to the magnetic field.
 Magic-angle spinning partially averages this anisotropic effect, but additional linewidths of 1 ppm are typically encountered for materials that contain aromatic rings.
 Moreover, the average BMS shift at different locations in an amorphous material is likely to vary (in contrast to crystalline materials).
-Hence it is plausible that the 2 ppm difference between predicted and experimental linewidths can be entirely explained by this effect.
+Hence it is plausible that a large fraction of the difference between predicted and experimental linewidths can be explained by these effects.